EatRight Ontario Print Header

 Here's a list of foods which provide these specific nutrients.
 Calcium, protein and zinc are other common nutrients that vegetarians should watch.
 If you are a vegan and eat no animal products, disregard those foods which you would not eat.

-• iron: canned clams and oysters; eggs; fish; tofu; legumes (e.g. beans, dried peas, chickpeas and lentils); soy-based meat alternatives; dried fruit; whole grains; iron-fortified cereals and bread; Cream of wheat; blackstrap molasses; leafy green vegetables; baked potato; prune juice; tomato juice
+• iron: canned oysters; eggs; fish; tofu; legumes (e.g. beans, dried peas, chickpeas and lentils); soy-based meat alternatives; dried fruit; whole grains; iron-fortified cereals and bread; Cream of wheat; blackstrap molasses; leafy green vegetables; baked potato; prune juice; tomato juice

-• vitamin D: fortified soy, rice and almond drinks; margarine
+• vitamin D: fortified plant-based beverages; margarine

 • zinc: wheat germ; nuts; legumes (e.g. beans, dried peas, chickpeas and lentils)